invisibleroads/invisibleroads-tutorials/life-reminders-list.rst

 what does it mean to stand up for myself?
 -----------------------------------------
 | 11/28/2015
+| Say no.
-| Standing up for myself means saying no and refusing to be treated a certain way and telling the other person to treat me better.
+| Refuse to be treated a certain way.
+| Tell the other person to treat me better.
 | Negotiate for what I want.
 | Protect what is important to me.